 Botany

-of the leaves are hairy, with rusty short hairs.
+of the leaves are rather hairy, with stellately arranged, rusty short hairs.
 Leaves are borne on

-very short stalks, oblong-ovate to oblong-lanceolate, 8 to 16 cm long,
+very short stalks, oblong-ovate to oblong-lanceolate, 8 to 16 centimeters long,

-with pointed tips and rounded or heart-shaped bases.
+with pointed tip and rounded or heart-shaped base.
 Flowers are extra-axillary,

-solitary, two or three in depauperate cymes, 1.5 to 2 cm in diameter.
+solitary, two or three in depauperate cymes, 1.5 to 2 centimeters in diameter.

 Distribution

-- In thickets in low and medium altitudes from nothern Luzon to Palawan and Mindanao.
+- In thickets in low and medium altitudes from northern Luzon to Palawan and Mindanao.

 - Also occurs in the Malaysia, Laos, Indonesia, India, Cambodia and Thailand.